Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Numerical Examples and Practical Insights

 In previous sections, we obtained a heuristic for energy allocation en route to bounding reliability.
-In this section we try to understand the performance of the heuristics numerically in simple settings.
-As this work is primarily concerned with obtaining fundamental energy-reliability bounds, an expansive and detailed study of energy allocation methods is out of scope.
+In this section we numerically characterize the performance of the heuristics in simple settings.
+As this work is primarily concerned with obtaining fundamental energy-reliability bounds, a detailed study of energy allocation methods is out of scope.
+Complementary work details practical applications in circuit design \cite{ShanbhagVKPV2019}.

 For the purpose of our simple numerical studies, we consider three different boolean functions widely used in information theory and computer science: conjunction, disjunction, and parity.
 We study circuits constructed with { AND} gates for conjunction, circuits constructed with { OR} gates for disjunction, and circuits constructed with { XOR} gates for parity.
 In all cases we consider $2$-input gates with exponential energy-failure functions, the fundamental thermodynamic bound for CMOS devices \cite{Kish2004}.